tachuswebservices/manglasports/README.md

 - **Enhanced User Experience**
   - Responsive design for all devices (mobile, tablet, desktop)
+  - Optimized hero section with different images for mobile and desktop
   - Dark/Light theme with system preference detection
   - Smooth animations and transitions with Framer Motion
   - Accessible and keyboard-navigable interface